Sven Davisson

 I have a deep-rooted passion for photography and its history.
-The themes of my work center on the individual whether it be a portrait, human habitation on the landscape or images of spiritual devotion.
-My approach is influenced by Zen and view the creative process as a quest—intuitive and experimental.
+The themes of my work center on the individual, whether it be a portrait, human habitation on the landscape, or images of spiritual devotion.
+Zen influences my approach, and I view the creative process as a quest—intuitive and experimental.

-I am a writer, photographer and editor home based in New Orleans.
-My photographic work centers on creative portraiture, urban landscape and expressions of individuals spirituality.
+I am a writer, photographer, and editor home based in New Orleans.
+My photographic work centers on creative portraiture, urban landscapes, and expressions of individuals’ spirituality.

-I received a degree in photography and critical theory from Hampshire College where I studied with Jerome Liebling (of the New York Photo League) and Carrie Mae Weems.
+I received a photography and queer theory degree from Hampshire College, where I studied with Jerome Liebling (of the New York Photo League) and Carrie Mae Weems.

 But returning to the source of a thing—the real source—means the photographer has to watch, dig, listen for voices, sniff the smells and have many doubts. —Jerome Liebling